-The consolidated financial statements of Kitron ASA have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS as approved by the European Union (EU).
-The consolidated financial statements have been prepared under the historical cost convention.
+The consolidated financial statements of Kitron ASA have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS as approved by the European Union (EU).
+The consolidated financial statements have been prepared under the historical cost convention exept for financial assets and liabilities (including derivative instruments) measured at fair value.
 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 4.
-The consolidated financial statements are prepared based on a going concern assumption.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are prepared based on a going concern assumption.